Jason Witten: 2012 season

 On August 13, 2012, Witten suffered a lacerated spleen in the preseason opener against the Oakland Raiders and missed the rest of the preseason.
 There was talk that the seriousness of the injury could keep him out of action for a considerable time.

 On September 5, Witten battled back and was able to play in the season opener, catching two passes for 10 yards in a 24–17 victory over the New York Giants.
-Witten's availability for the game was in question due to the spleen injury he suffered during the preseason, but he was active for the game after being medically cleared to play.
+His availability for the game was in question due to the spleen injury he suffered during the preseason, but Witten was active for the game after being medically cleared to play.